saideepesh/saideepesh.github.io/_pages/personal.md

 classes: wide
 ---

 Apart from education and work, I enjoy researching topics that intrigue me.
 This can mean anything from watching documentaries on how things work to reading geopolitical news.
-I also am an avgeek, meaning I follow the world of aviation and do not let go any 'planespotting' opportunity I get.
+I also am an avgeek, meaning I follow the world of aviation and do not let go of any 'planespotting' opportunity I get.

 I love learning new languages.
 These are the languages that I can speak fluently, or am learning to speak fluently (in no particular order):